ABOUT SONJE MAYO

 WHAT ARE SOME OF YOUR FAVORITE CLASSICAL EQUIPMENT to work out in?

-My favorite would have to be the Wunda chair.
+My favorite would have to be the Wunda Chair.
 I LOVE the chair because it is literally great for everything and the most encompassing piece of apparatus there is.
 It is even difficult to sit upright.
 Did you know that it was the first apparatus that Joe patented?
 I also particularly like the Baby Chair.
 I remember when I was on it for the first time with Joe, I thought I was going to pass out with effort.
 I had those flaring ribs and the Arm Chair is the best remedy for that.
-Basically, every apparatus has its own speciality for every kind of body.
+Basically, every apparatus has its own specialty for every kind of body.
 However, the Mat is still king…..
 That is the best workout you can do.

 READ MORE ABOUT Sonje Mayo

-• List
+- List

-• Map
+- Map